wilsonneto-dev/Strongly_Typed_Configurations_Validations_Example_IOptions/README.md

         "There are problems with your Carrier configurations, pls check it...");

 // we also can validate using a OptionValidate class as below
-// this validation will happens at the stratup time! builder.Services.AddOptions<DatabaseOptions>()
+// this validation will happen at the stratup time!
+(Avoiding surprises \o/) builder.Services.AddOptions<DatabaseOptions>()
     .Bind(builder.Configuration.GetSection("Database"))
     .ValidateOnStart();